 In 2015, 25 per cent of residents are aged between 35 to 49 years.
 The number of people aged 50 plus is expected to almost double by 2036.

 It is estimated there will be 386 births in South Morang in 2015 (7 births per week on average) and by 2036 this is expected to decrease to 357 births per year (6 births per week on average).

-The most common languages spoken other than English are Macedonian, Italian and Greek and the most common countries-of-birth other than Australia include India, Italy and the former Yugoslav Republic of Macedonia.
+The most common languages spoken other than English are Macedonian, Italian and Greek and the most common countries-of-birth other than Australia include India, Italy and Republic of North Macedonia.

 In 2014 there are 6,831 dwellings.
 This is expected to increase to 8,244 dwellings by 2036 with around half of all households consisting of couples with children (51 per cent).

 The most common types of occupation are clerical and administrative workers (18 per cent), with more residents working in manufacturing and retail than any other industry.